sonic-net/SONiC/doc/DUT_monitor_HLD.md

 dut_monitor.py module defines the following hooks:
 ##### pytest_addoption(parser)
 Register "--dut_monitor" option.
 This option used for trigger device monitoring.

+Register "--thresholds_file" option.
+This option takes path to the thresholds file.

 ##### pytest_configure(config)
 Check whether "--dut_monitor" option is used, if so register DUTMonitorPlugin class as pytest plugin.
 ##### pytest_unconfigure(config)